$1,409 Movers from Detroit to Boston

 - Boston’s population is about 6% greater than Detroit.

-- Boston's crime rate is lower than Detroit with a score of 26.45 compared to 55.84.
+- Boston's crime rate is lower than Detroit with a score of 26.45 compared to Detroit's 55.84.
+This means that Boston neighborhoods are safer than 26.45% of all U.S. neighborhoods, and Detroit neighborhoods are safer than 55.84%.

-- Boston is considered to be safer than Detroit with a safety index of 62.78 vs 25.97.
+- Boston is considered to be safer than Detroit with a safety index of 62.78 vs Detroit's 25.97.

-- Air Quality in Boston is Good, and in Detroit it’s Moderate.
+- Air quality in Boston is good, and in Detroit it's moderate.

-Considerations for moving to Boston, MA
+Considerations for moving to Boston

 - Weather: Boston summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool to mild..

-- HOA Rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.
+- HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator Reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
+- Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
+- State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
 Make sure the moving company you use has a license before hiring.

-- State Regulator: You can verify a Massachusetts moving license and its status on the state regulator's official website.
+- State regulator: You can verify a Massachusetts moving license and its status through the state's public utilities commission.

-- Moving Permits: Massachusetts does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving permits: Massachusetts does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Moving Checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

-Local Detroit Movers
+Local Detroit movers

 Company | Quote | Rating | Contact |